johanhedin/sdrx/doc/BUILD.md

     $ cmake ../
     $ make

+Keep up to date with changes
+====
-To keep up to date with changes, simply run:
+To keep up to date with changes and updates to `sdrs`, simply run:

     $ cd sdrx
     $ git pull --ff-only